How do I make an appointment?

 - Printing student texts of 1-5 pages/per visit

-For general computer use (i.e., email, web surfing, printing long documents), please make use of one of the UTC General Computing Labs.
+For general computer use (i.e., email, web surfing, printing long documents), please make use of the UTC Library.

 Are consultation sessions confidential?